xorel/addon-pyone/README.rst

 There are two main sets of tests.

-- CI Tests: meant for continious integration, do not require an OpenNebula platform, run mainly on XML samples, etc.
+- CI Tests: unit tests meant for continious integration, do not require an OpenNebula platform, run mainly on XML samples, etc.
 - Integration Tests: meant to be used with a TESTING OpenNebula platform.
 Will create and modify OpenNebula objects.
+They will also *record* Fixtures that can be later use in *replay* mode, so that the tests can be re-run without an actual running OpenNebula cloud, which is useful for detecting regressions.

 You can run the tests as follows: